Lasekx95/Chett/README.md

 2. Customer catalog stored within a mongoDb, with content displayed via tables.
 Includes company name, contact person & info, as well as sales rep. @todo

-3. edit/delete functions for corresponding tables. @todo -Delete implemented on product catalog only
+3. edit/delete functions for corresponding tables. @todo -Product catalog is finished, need to do customer

 4. Customer profiles displaying bill & ship to addresses, contact info, sales rep as well as past purchases. @todo